-You may need to present the credit or debit card used to purchase your ticket at the airport check-in counter, or risk being refused boarding.
+You may need to present the card used to purchase your ticket at the airport check-in counter, or risk being refused boarding.
 Contact your airline for their requirements

-If you're carrying medication that is controlled in Singapore, you'll need an import permit to show on arrival.
-Permits may be needed for medication available over-the-counter in Australia.
+If you have medication that's controlled in Singapore, you need an import permit to show on arrival.
+This may apply to available over-the-counter in Australia.
 More information: